cathieyun/bfv12/README.md

 # B/FV homomorphic encryption scheme

 This is a toy implementation of the [B](https://eprint.iacr.org/2012/078.pdf)/[FV](https://eprint.iacr.org/2012/144.pdf) homomorphic encryption scheme.
-The existing library is only somewhat homomorphic: encryption, decryption, ciphertext addition and multiplication are supported, but only up to a certain multiplicative depth.
+The existing library is somewhat homomorphic: encryption, decryption, ciphertext addition and multiplication are supported, but only up to a certain multiplicative depth.
 For Fully Homomorphic Encryption (FHE), an implementation of bootstrapping is currently under development.

 ## Example